instructure/canvas-lms/doc/api/README.md

 API Changes
 ------

-To follow notable API changes, view the <a href="file.changelog.html">API Change Log</a>.

-For a summary of all deprecations, view the <a href="file.breaking.html">breaking changes API page</a>.
+For API resources, such as the API Change Log for additions, changes, deprecations, and removals, view the <a href="https://community.canvaslms.com/community/answers/releases/canvas-apis">Canvas API page</a> in the Canvas Community.

 API Terms of Service
 ------